- O/IR System

 |Ian Dell'Antonio||Brown University|

 The US TMT Science Working Group (SWG) was established following the cooperative agreement between the NSF and TMT.
-The US TMT SWG meets quarterly to develop US community consensus perspectives for input to the TMT Science Advisory Committee.
+The US TMT SWG relays US community consensus input to the TMT Project and the TMT Science Advisory Committee.
 Over the five-year period of the NSF-TMT cooperative agreement, the US TMT SWG will produce reports on US community views to guide future NSF-TMT interactions.

 |Ian Dell'Antonio||Brown University|